TalhaUsuf/command2code/lstm_keras_nltk/README.md

 # Introduction

-This repo. deals with keras lstm implementation.
+This repo. deals with *keras lstm implementation* [This image](#Untitled Diagram.svg) shows the whole flow chart of inference.

 # Features